vyomasystems-lab/challenges-xevozen/Level3_Design.md

 Based on the above test input and analysing the design, we see the following

 ```
-	xor_gate u6(q, r, Bout);	====> BUG
+module and_gate(a2, b2, c2);
+input a2, b2;
+output c2;
+assign c2 = a2 | b2;	====> BUG
+endmodule
 ```
 For the multiplexer design, the logic should be
 ```
-	or_gate u6(q, r, Bout);
+	assign c2 = a2 & b2;
 ```
 instead of
 ```
-	xor_gate u6(q, r, Bout);
+	assign c2 = a2 | b2;
 ```
 as in the design code.

 ## Verification Strategy
 We can study the design code to identify any commonly occuring fault.
-We found that for Inputs: A = 1,	B = 1,	Bin = 1 wrong output is coming.
+We found that for Inputs: A = 1,	B = 0,	Bin = 1 wrong output is coming.
 If we make state transition diagram we can get the fault.
 We can brute force each input combination to find the combination which is having fault for complex designs.

 ## Is the verification complete ?
 Ofcourse **NO**.
 There can be many input combination for which output fails to produce correct output.
 There is no design which is 100% bug free.
 We can only take best action to test and prevent that.
 All types of test is not possible in this type of testing.
 There can be many hidden bugs which will only come into picture after hardware implementation and can be very tricky to reproduce and debug them.